Semirara Island: Transportation

 Semirara has an airstrip which serves chartered flights from Manila.
 The island is also accessible by boat, specifically from the town of San Jose in neighboring province of Occidental Mindoro.
-Motorized tricycles also provides a means of land transportation within the island.
+Motorized tricycles provides a means of land transportation within the island.

 Environment

 Semirara is host to 21 mangrove species which accounts for 60 percent of the total of 35 recorded mangrove species in the Philippines.
 Waste produced as a byproduct of coal mining in Semirara has been a concern by residents.
 Waters adjacent to Semirara also host all recorded giant clam species in the Philippines.

 The Semirara Marine Hatchery Laboratory was set up in 2010 by SPMC in the island as the marine rehabilitation arm of the company as well as to develop marine-based livelihood for its host communities.